YvesLangstonMays/Predicting-Transcription-Factor-Binding-Sites-Using-a-CNN/project_files/README.md

 ```

 ### pysam
-**Detailed Use Case:** If you're validating your predicted binding sites against ChIP-seq or ATAC-seq data, you'll need to analyze alignment files to quantify the overlap between your predictions and experimental evidence.
+**Detailed Use Case:** If validating predicted binding sites against ChIPseq or ATACseq data, you'll need to analyze alignment files to quantify the overlap between your predictions and experimental evidence.

 **Expanded Example:**
 ```python